sora-xor/sora-docs/src/build.md

   support provided will be over.
 You can still reach out to the tech team for any support required.

-Additionally, if your proejct qualifies and you chose to sign up for Social Insurance for [Systemically Important Infrastructure
+Additionally, if your project qualifies and you chose to sign up for Social Insurance for [Systemically Important Infrastructure
   ](social-insurance.md), the governance of your app will be delegated to the SORA Parliament.